-People sometimes have the idea that a defense lawyer is simply going to lie about what the defendant did or did not do, but the fact is that this is not usually the case.
-Simply telling the truth plays a much bigger role in the case.
-In many situations, this is simply because the defendant is innocent, and the lawyer just has to demonstrate that to the court.
+People sometimes believe that a defense lawyer will simply lie about what the defendant did or did not do, but the fact is that this is not usually the case.
+Simply telling the truth plays a much more significant role in the case.

-The thing about telling the truth is that two true accounts can reach a jury in a very different fashion, depending on what facts are used.
-The prosecution may be able to show that a robbery suspect was indeed in the store at the time of the robbery, but they may leave out the fact that the theft occurred on the second floor, and the video footage puts the defendant on the escalator or on the first floor.
+Two true accounts can reach a jury in a very different fashion, depending on the facts the prosecution and the defense use.
+The prosecution may show that a robbery suspect was indeed in the store at the time of the robbery.
+Still, they may leave out the fact that the theft occurred on the second floor, and the video footage puts the defendant on the escalator or the first floor.
 Getting the whole truth of the situation will often lead to dropped charges as the full reality becomes clear.

-Some criminal defense strategies involve showing what the defendant was thinking or feeling, demonstrating his or her true mindset.
-This can show why the defendant did not want to be involved in a crime, even if there is some evidence linking him or her to the event.
+Some criminal defense strategies involve showing what the defendant was thinking or feeling, which demonstrates why the defendant did not want to be involved in a crime, even if there is some evidence linking them to the event.

-For example, a man may be asked to drive a car to the bank with two of his friends inside, not realizing that they are planning a robbery.
-When the man sees what is happening, he may try to leave the bank and get in touch with the authorities.
-While the raw facts do show that he was involved by driving a pair of bank robbers to the scene of the crime, his mindset shows that he wanted nothing to do with the crime and that he tried to prevent it.
-This can alter the way that the facts themselves are perceived.
+For example, friends may ask you to drive a car to the bank, not realizing that they are planning a robbery.
+When you see what is happening, you may try to leave the bank and call the police.
+While the raw facts show that you were involved, your mindset shows that you wanted nothing to do with the crime.
+This can change the way that the judge and jurors perceive the facts.

-Finally, a good defense strategy may involve showing why the procedures used by the authorities were illegal or unjust.
-This can sometimes get evidence thrown out, even if it would clearly have led to a conviction.
+Finally, a good defense strategy may involve showing that the procedures authorities used were illegal or unjust.
+This can sometimes result in the judge throwing out evidence, even evidence that could have resulted in a conviction.

-For instance, in order to do a search of a home, the police need to prove that there was probable cause to carry out the search, and then they have to get a warrant.
-If they search a home and find illegal drugs and drug paraphernalia with the defendant’s fingerprints on them, the case looks like an open-and-shut ordeal.
-However, the defense lawyer may be able to show that they never had probable cause, demonstrating that the search was illegal, and the evidence collected will then be thrown out.
+For instance, to search a home, the police need to prove probable cause to obtain a warrant to carry out the search.
+If they search a home and find illegal drugs and drug paraphernalia with your fingerprints on them, the case might look open-and-shut.
+However, your defense lawyer may be able to show that police never had probable cause and thus conducted an illegal search, leading to the judge throwing out the evidence.

-These laws are in place to protect people, keeping the authorities from simply searching homes and businesses at will, looking for crimes.
-Instead, authorities are meant to focus on those who are clearly and actively committing crimes, and they must respect the privacy of the population.
+These rights are in place to protect everyone from police overreach, preventing them from simply searching homes and businesses at will.
+Instead, authorities must focus on those who are clearly and actively committing crimes, and they must respect your privacy.